 Using, selling, or purchasing fireworks, or any other type of explosive, is not permitted.

 A national park fishing permit is required when angling in Canada's national parks.
 Provincial fishing licenses are not valid.

-The possession limit for all fish caught in Banff National Park is zero except for the Lake trout caught in Lake Minnewanka reservoir for which the possession limit is two (2) fish.
+The possession limit for all fish caught in Banff National Park is zero except for lake trout caught in Lake Minnewanka reservoir for which the possession limit is two (2) fish.

 Felt-soled boots are not permitted in any water body in Banff.